 Synchronize the teams’ Sprints by having the same start/end date at least once a month.
 Let the organization as a whole follow a monthly rhythm that can harmonize flow for Scrum Teams' Sprints, as well as for the financial rhythm of the business.
 Allow teams and departments to choose shorter Sprints.
 For example, use a Sprint length of 1, 2, or 4 weeks sprint length.

 ✥ ✥ ✥

 As a manager from a Scrum organization with ”Organizational Sprint Pulse” formulated it:

 "Since things are done in sprints of equal length, it is easier to synchronize.
-For example, if dept A needs something from dept B, it can be expected to be worked on in near future.
+For example, if department A needs something from department B, it can be expected to be worked on in near future.
 At least the progress can be followed."

 Organizational Sprint Pulse can make up for lack of Cross-Functional Teams and Stable Teams in order to keep specialization and resource management - reminiscent of pre-Scrum times.
 Explicit synchronization points can be (ab)used to move team members between teams - or to coordinate between specialized teams.
 It is not the intention of the pattern.
 Organizational Sprint Pulse is best applied for Cross-Functional Teams and Stable Teams.